bayoalege/k3d-cluster-bershire/README.md

    https://chocolatey.org/install
 3. Installed k3d using Choco
 4. Installed Docker Desktop
+Hint: This may be required:

+PS C:\WINDOWS\system32> bcdedit /set hypervisorlaunchtype auto The operation completed successfully.

 Installation and Setup:
 1. Create Dockerfile and copy html (pre-created) to the same folder